Every 35 seconds, someone chooses MORE THAN ^

 Protecting customers with insurance since 2001

-Saying goodbye to a beloved pet is something many of us will experience at some point in our lives.
-Emotions will often be running high following their passing and thinking about the practicalities can feel overwhelming.
+Saying goodbye to a beloved pet is something many of us will sadly experience at some point in our lives.
+It can be a very emotional time, so it is understandable that you may feel overwhelmed.

-In this guide we’ll share some advice on dealing with the loss of your furry companion, as well as some guidance on how to navigate those practical next steps.
+In this guide we’ll share some guidance on how to navigate those practical next steps after your loss.

 Older dog playing in the grass.